ada-school/javascript-node-express-challenge/README.md

 * Find a booking using its ID.
 * Delete an existing booking.

-*Note:* Use Express to create the server to the REST API and use Mongodb Atlas clusters to the persistence layer.
+*Note:* Use Express to create the server to the REST API and use Mongodb Atlas clusters to the persistance layer.

 # Expected Quality Attributes:
 * Using coding best practices.